Section Nine: 1 2

 We're going to create a Mail Merge for a letter.
 Once we set up a database of people, we can insert fields into the letter.
 With the click of a button all the letters will be created, along with address information inserted.
 So open a new blank document and let's see how it works.

-Creating the Data Source
+Creating the Data Source in Microsoft Word

 The first thing we need to do is to create a database of people, along with their address information.
 We'll use this later with the mail merge.